imageio/imageio-ffmpeg/README.md

 $ pip install --upgrade imageio-ffmpeg
 ```

+(On Linux you may want to first `pip install -U pip`, since pip 19 is needed to detect the `manylinux2010` wheels.)

 If you're using a Conda environment: the conda package does not include
 the ffmpeg executable, but instead depends on the `ffmpeg` package from
 `conda-forge`.
 Install using: